hkaggarwal/modl/README.md

 #### Contact
 The code is provided to support reproducible research.
-It may not be robust enough to work directly on your particular configuration of python.
-If the code is not working or some files are missing then you may open an issue or directly email me at jnu.hemant@gmail.com
+If the code is giving syntax error in your particular python configuration or some files are missing then you may open an issue or directly email me at jnu.hemant@gmail.com